timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Importance :material-cursor-default-click:"

-        - I believe this video shows I am capable of tracking and communicating player positioning in a situation where player movement is fast, pack movement is dynamic, and officials need to communicate individual pieces of information amongst each other to make sure we, as a crew, neither issue penalties where they aren’t warranted, nor fail to issue penalties when they are warranted.
+        - This video shows I am capable of tracking and communicating player positioning in a situation where player movement is fast, pack movement is dynamic, and officials need to communicate individual pieces of information amongst each other to make sure we, as a crew, neither issue penalties where they aren’t warranted, nor fail to issue penalties when they are warranted.

     <center>
         <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/BvyVWitw714?start=37417" style="filter: drop-shadow(0 0 0.2rem black);" title="https://youtu.be/BvyVWitw714?t=37417" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>